 - Pineapple Lemon Bread: Add 1/2 cup to 1 cup of chopped dried pineapple and use lemon pudding mix.

-- Lemon Cranberry: Use lemon pudding mix, 1 teaspoon lemon extract, 3/4 cup dried cranberries.
+- Lemon Cranberry: Use lemon pudding mix, lemon extract, dried cranberries.
+Full Recipe Here.

 - Banana Bread: Use banana cream pudding mix and add 2 mashed bananas.
 Omit cinnamon.
 Optional: 1 cup of nuts and/or 1/2 cup to 1 cup chocolate chips.

-- Caramel Apple Bread: Add 1 cup dried apples and 2 small boxes of caramel pudding mix.
+- Caramel Apple Bread: Add dried apples and use caramel pudding mix.
+Full Recipe Here.

 - Macadamia Bread: Add 3/4 cup white chocolate chips, 3/4 cup macadamia nuts and use cheesecake pudding mix.